w3f/General-Grants-Program/README.md

 ## Web3 ecosystem issues
 The issues in this section will be better defined in the future.
-However, to gain an understanding of how we view the Web 3 ecosystem we suggest looking at our propose [tech stack](https://github.com/w3f/Web3-wiki/wiki/Tech-Stack).
-We are keen to speak with teams working towards marking the [Web 3 vision](https://github.com/w3f/Web3-wiki/wiki/Web3-Mission-and-Background) a reality.
+However, to gain an understanding of how we view the Web 3 ecosystem we suggest looking at our proposed [tech stack](https://github.com/w3f/Web3-wiki/wiki/Tech-Stack).
+We are keen to speak with teams working towards making the [Web 3 vision](https://github.com/w3f/Web3-wiki/wiki/Web3-Mission-and-Background) a reality.

 ## Who we are looking for
 The ideal candidates are people who can work in a self-directed manner and are able to manage their own time and resources in order to hit the necessary targets.
 For meetups, it is possible to do this single-handedly although for larger coding projects we expect teams of multiple members will be typical.